Spin $ 2 $ spectrum for marginal deformations of 4d $ \mathcal{N}=2 $ SCFTs: Spin spectrum

 Next, we implement the change in variable $z = \sin^2\alpha$ which finally yields

-Notice that, the above equation clearly differs from \cite{Itsios:2019yzp} as we do not have the contribution ($ \sim \ell (\ell +1) $ ) due to the $ S^2 (\chi , \xi)$ of the internal manifold.
-This stems from the fact that the original $ SU(2) $ symmetries of $ S^2 (\chi , \xi) $ are broken down to a single $ U(1) $ isometry (corresponding to the $ \xi $ direction (see \eqref{int}) in the presence of the $ \gamma $- deformation.
+Notice that, the above equation clearly differs from \cite{Itsios:2019yzp} as we do not have the contribution ($ \sim \ell (\ell +1) $ ) due to the $ S^2 (\chi , \xi)$ as well as contribution ($ m $) due to $ S^1 (\beta)$ of the internal manifold.
+This stems from the fact that the original $ SU(2) $ symmetries of $ S^2 (\chi , \xi) $ are broken down to a single $ U(1) $ isometry (corresponding to the $ \xi $ direction (see \eqref{int}) in the presence of the $ \gamma $- deformation and we fixed $m=0$ in our analysis.

-\subsubsection{Zero modes: $ n=0 $}
+\subsection{Zero modes: $n=0$}

-Setting $ n=0 $ for zero modes, one finds
+Setting $n=0$ for zero modes, one finds

-Let us now look for a particular solution of \eqref{k} in the small $ z \sim 0 $ limit which is equivalent to the $ \sigma \sim 0 $ limit.
-A closer look reveals that the corresponding solution can be expressed in terms of the Bessel functions accompanied by Gamma functions of the form
+A particular solution of \eqref{new n0} exists only for $K = 0$ mode and in the small $z \sim 0$ limit which is equivalent to the $ \sigma \sim 0 $ limit.
+A closer look reveals that the corresponding solution can be expressed in terms of the Bessel function and Neumann function of the form